Raja-s-k/amfoss-tasks/README.md

 This is the easiest according to me .
 I found a documentation on google on " how to solve the bandit problem " and i have just follwed their instructions to complete this task .

+**Task-15**

+I used python to solve these programs.It was easy as compared to other tasks .
+I have seeked the help of google just for euler03 for getting the fibonaci sequece in a list .
+Other codes are written by me and not copied from any other source .
+But i did not get all test cases passed .